guvarallo/weather-app/README.md

 ### Prerequisites

-You will need to generate your own API Key on Yelp at https://openweathermap.org/api
+You will need to generate your own API Key on OpenWeather at https://openweathermap.org/api

 ## Built With